Helen Carruthers Mackenzie: Social and political work

-Throughout her life she showed a strong commitments to education, public health as well as women's campaigns and issues.
-In 1901 Dr Mackenzie was appointed the Scottish Local Government Board’s first medical inspector.
+Throughout her life, she showed a strong commitments to education, public health as well as women's campaigns and issues.
+In 1901, Dr Mackenzie was appointed the Scottish Local Government Board’s first medical inspector.
 Mackenzie and her husband collaborated on a 1903 Royal Commission for Scotland report on the health of school children in Edinburgh.
 Helen Mackenzie organised the studies and wrote the reports, and was present while her doctor husband examined the children.
 The report demonstrated conclusively that there was inverse relationship between affluence and children's health.
 McKenzie and her husband argued that teachers should be trained in health issues and many of their recommendations were adopted into the 1908 Education (Scotland) Act.

-After her husband knighthood, known as Lady Leslie Mackenzie, she became one of the founding committee members on the University of Edinburgh's School of Social Study and Training, where she taught a course on Local Government from 1918 until at least 1932.
+After her husband’s knighthood, known as Lady Leslie Mackenzie, she became one of the founding committee members on the University of Edinburgh's School of Social Study and Training, where she taught a course on Local Government from 1918 until at least 1932.
 In addition, she had a long involvement with the Edinburgh College of Domestic Science (which later was absorbed into the Queen Margaret University), chairing it from 1943 - 1945.
 She served as President of the National Association of Health Visitors, Women Sanitary Inspectors and School Nurses as well as being a Member of the Departmental Committee for the review of public health services in Scotland.
 She continued to be active in social and political work up until her death in Edinburgh in 1945.